marcin-filipiak/DeviceConfigJSON/README.md

 In essence, this library provides a versatile and efficient means to configure and manage ESP32 devices, making it easy to adjust and exchange device settings through different communication channels.

+Here you can find some example projects in Arduino: https://github.com/marcin-filipiak/DeviceConfigJSON/tree/main/examples

 ## Field types

 The DeviceConfigJSON library offers a range of field types for configuring device settings, each serving a specific purpose: